aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

         -   [ ] Objective met
         -   Grader comments:
             1. I see `where()` in your data cleaning .R script but no others

+            I have also added others (if_else and case_when) in my data cleaning script and manuscript document.

 9. Use `readr` functions to read in and write out data

     1. Reads in data from at least one source in code chunk or sourced script